UP TO 30% OFF FLOOR TILES AND SLABS* -

 Marble tiles and sealers alike can be affected by acidic spillages and cleaning products.
 The sealer will repel acidic substances for a short time, but once broken down, the marble will start to be affected.
 Spillages should be wiped from the surface immediately to prevent staining and etching issues.
 PH neutral cleaners such as the LTP Waxwash should be used regularly to both clean and maintain the marble and sealer.

 There you have it – an introduction to natural marble.
 Browse our selection of natural marble tiles and create the natural look in your home this season.
+If natural marble doesn’t quite complement your budget, check out our range of marble effect tiles, for something that is sure to meet your purse halfway!

 We hope you found this guide to marble tiles helpful.
 If you have any more questions, don’t hesitate to get in touch with our friendly team!
 Be sure to tag us in pictures of your design on Instagram, @Wallsandfloors, we love seeing our products in your home!